SafeAILab/zkDL/README.md

 ## Future Development

-- Enhance support for various deep learning architectures.
+- [ ] Broaden the range of supported structures and back propagations to increase adaptability.

-- Re-introduce zero-knowledge verifiable **training** alongside **inference** as detailed in [zkDL: Efficient Zero-Knowledge Proofs of Deep Learning Training](https://arxiv.org/abs/2307.16273).
+- [ ] Re-introduce zero-knowledge verifiable **training** alongside **inference**, as detailed in [zkDL: Efficient Zero-Knowledge Proofs of Deep Learning Training](https://arxiv.org/abs/2307.16273).

-- Focus on proof compression across deep learning layers and explore a multi-gpu version for enhanced performance.
+- [ ] Implement proof compression across deep learning layers and explore a multi-GPU version for enhanced performance.
-- Broaden the range of structures and back propagations to increase adaptability.

 ## Disclaimer

-Please note that zkDL is currently in the development stage and has not undergone thorough auditing.
-Production use is not recommended at this time.
+Please note that zkDL is currently in the development stage and has not undergone a thorough audit.
+It is not recommended for production use at this juncture.

 ## Contact & Contribution

 For those interested in contributing to zkDL or seeking further information, please reach out to the project lead, Haochen Sun, at haochen.sun@uwaterloo.ca.

----

-I hope this version strikes the balance you're looking for.